Seneca-SCPA/Applied-Problem-Solving/docs/computational-thinking.md

 `CALL SortReport(reportData, "salesperson", "DESCENDING")`

 :::tip Summary
-Abstraction is the process of simplifying something back to a general concept or idea.
+Abstraction is the process of simplifying something back to a **general concept or idea**.
 :::

 :::caution